ReciNet: Reciprocal Space-Aware Long-Range Modeling for Crystalline Property Prediction: Experimental Details

-In this subsection, we share the detailed hyperparameter settings of ReGNet and ReGNet-MT for different tasks in JARVIS and the Materials Project crystal datasets.
+In this subsection, we share the detailed hyperparameter settings of ReciNet and ReciNet-MT for different tasks in JARVIS, the Materials Project, and MatBench crystal datasets.
 We use a different number of blocks for different tasks, and higher performance is expected if hyperparameters are tuned specifically for each task.

 \textbf{JARVIS}.
-We show the model settings of ReGNet and ReGNet-MT on the JARVIS dataset in \Cref{tb:regnet-jarvis-setting} and \Cref{tb:regnet-mt-setting}.
+We show the model settings of ReciNet on the JARVIS dataset in \Cref{tb:ReciNet-jarvis-setting}.
 We train both models using the Adam \citep{kingma2014adam} optimizer with weight decay of 1e–5, Onecycle scheduler \citep{smith2019super}, and for a duration of 500 training epochs.
-The batch size is standardized at 64, and the models are trained using L1 loss function.
+The batch size is standardized at 64, and the models are trained using the L1 loss function.
 The effectiveness of the model is quantitatively measured using the mean absolute error (MAE).
 The number of neighbors indicates the $k$-th nearest distance we use as the radius for node $i$.

 \textbf{The Materials Project}.
-We show the model settings of ReGNet and ReGNet-MT on the Materials Project dataset in \Cref{tb:regnet-mp-setting} and \Cref{tb:regnet-mt-setting}.
-We train both models using the Adam \citep{kingma2014adam} optimizer with weight decay of 1e–5, and Onecycle scheduler \citep{smith2019super}.
+We show the model settings of ReciNet on the Materials Project dataset in \Cref{tb:ReciNet-mp-setting}.
+We train both models using the Adam \citep{kingma2014adam} optimizer with weight decay of 1e–5, and the Onecycle scheduler \citep{smith2019super}.
 The batch size is standardized at 64, and the models are trained using L1 loss function.
 The effectiveness of the model is quantitatively measured using the mean absolute error (MAE).
-The number of training epochs for shear moduli on ReGNet is 300, while on other three properties and ReGNet-MT is 500.
+The number of training epochs for shear moduli on ReciNet is 300, while for the other three properties it is 500.